A “script package” is a special package that does not contain

 Script packages do not differ from normal packages in all other respects.

-Script packages may be signed, using the --sign
+Script packages may be signed, using the --sign or the

-option to lpbuild.
+--repository option to lpbuild.

 Script mechanisms allow trusted package repositories to provide signed